abdsyafiq/Telegram-Bot/README.md

 1. Download or clone this repository into your Python environment.
 2. Make sure you have a Telegram bot token and a JSON key file to access Google Sheets.
-3. Replace the values of `TOKEN` and `BOT_USERNAME` inside the `main.py` file with the appropriate values.
+3. Replace the values of `TOKEN` and `BOT_USERNAME` inside the `telegram_key.json` file with the appropriate values.
+4. Replace the values of `google_key.json` file with the appropriate values.
-4. Run the bot by executing the `main.py` file.
+5. Run the bot by executing the `main.py` file.
-5. Start interacting with your Telegram bot to input and manage your expenses.
+6. Start interacting with your Telegram bot to input and manage your expenses.

 ## Credits